-- Poor internet connection – Sometimes the reason is as simple as not being connected to the internet.
-If you have very slow internet speed or no connection at all, then it follows that you won’t be able to connect to the iCloud server.
+Sometimes, the reason is simple.
+And it doesn’t always involve your Apple ID.
+It could be the case of not being connected to the internet.
+If you have very slow internet connection speed or no connection at all, then it follows that you are getting the iCloud server error.

-- Outdated browser – Although iCloud is designed to work well with most browsers, there are times when new updates mess with everything and lead to this error.
+Although iCloud is designed to work well with most browsers, there are times when new updates mess with everything and lead to this error.

 How to Fix “iCloud encountered an error while trying to connect to the server” on Mac

 If you’re getting this error on your Mac but you can access iCloud on other devices, then macOS is the problem.
 There might be something going on with your Mac that you are not aware of and it is causing this error.

 But before we jump to the solutions, you should try some basic fixes first.
 Who knows, maybe they’ll be able to sort things out.
 Here’s what you need to do to fix iCloud errors:

 - Check whether iCloud is down by going to the Apple system status page on your browser.
 A green dot beside iCloud means that the service is active.

 - Check your internet connection.
 Go to YouTube and try playing a video.
 If it works well, then this is not the issue.

 - Update your browser.
 And if there are pending system updates, install them as well.

 Not working?
 Try these solutions to fix iCloud errors:

 Fix #1: Boot into Safe Mode.